-What does it mean to deconstruct your ADHD roller coaster?
+What does it mean to deconstruct your ADHD Relationship Roller Coaster?
 It’s my way of explaining that ADHD manifests differently in the individuals who have it.
-Moreover, the years that adults with ADHD (and their loved ones) spend without the benefit of diagnosis can result in all kinds of twists and turns.
+Moreover, the years that adults with ADHD (and their loved ones) spend without the benefit of diagnosis can result in all kinds of fairly unique twists and turns.

 It’s just a fact: Most adults with ADHD were not diagnosed in childhood.
 As a result, many carry years of misinterpretations of their ADHD-related challenges—and of the world.
 That means these adults and their loved ones face a dual-task: Learning to distinguish actual symptoms from the counterproductive coping responses developed over the years of not knowing ADHD was afoot.

-To begin forming more clear interpretations, here in Chapter 3, we break it down into symptoms and coping responses.
+To begin forming more clear interpretations, here in Chapter 3’s essay in the You, Me, and ADHD Book Club, we break it down into symptoms and coping responses.
 Taylor J. explains what this means to her and her husband, both only recently diagnosed.